Affiliate Agreement

 Appendix A. Data Processing Agreement

-I. Definitions and interpretations
+I. Definitions and Interpretation

 II.
 Relationship of the parties